MHCommunity/mousehunt-improved/docs/ultimate-checkmark.md

 ## Features

 - Adds new categories to the items view of your Hunter profile, so you can see your progress on more collectibles.
-- Categories are Airships, Currency, Equipment, Plankrun Pages, and Treasure Chests.
+- Categories are Airships, Codex, Currency, Equipment, Plankrun Pages, and Treasure Chests.
 You can disable any of these categories if you don't want to see them.
 - Makes it easier to see what you've collected and what you still need.